CHILDREN’S LEARNING at Bridport Primary School

 Curriculum Provision at Bridport Primary School

-At BPS, we have worked with our partner schools in the Minerva Learning Trust, using Cornerstones as a basis for our planning.
+At BPS, we have worked with our partner schools in the Minerva Learning Trust, using Cornerstones to support our planning.
 We have also drawn upon the passion and expertise of our staff to produce a challenging, rigorous and exciting new curriculum.

 Underpinning our curriculum is our Rights Respecting ethos.
 This comes directly from the Convention on the Rights of the child.
 Children in every class acknowledge and use the language of RIGHTS.
 Assemblies are often founded in these rights so there is a clear message given beyond the classroom.
 Staff and pupils treat each other with dignity and respect because we all have the right to be treated this way and because we believe it is an appropriate way to conduct ourselves.